Le Meilleur Pâtissier: Deliberation and judgement / Délibération et jugement

 Once the bakes are completed, the two judges meet alone in a room to compare performances.
 In doing so, they reveal who is in line for Pastry Chef of the Week/the Blue Apron, and who is at risk of elimination.
 After this the judges meet with the contestants.
-The VIP judge announces their coup de coeur, and the host announces who wins the Blue Apron, and who goes home.
+The VIP judge announces their coup de cœur, and the host announces who wins the Blue Apron, and who goes home.

 Starting in Season 11, the eliminated contestant is kept behind and told that they have a chance to return to the tent, in a side competition, the Secret Kitchen (La cuisine secrète).
 In this competition, they immediately face off against another eliminated contestant, in a duel to survive.
 The winner will face the next eliminated contestant the next week.
 After Week 10, the survivor will be able to rejoin the main competition.